istefanov/CouchbaseRDFLoader/README.md

  - BSBM 100M
  - DBpedia 100M

-You can generate the Berlin Benchmark datasets as described here: http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/BenchmarkRules/index.html#datagenerator
+You can generate the Berlin Benchmark datasets as described [here](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/BenchmarkRules/index.html#datagenerator).
-The DBpedia datasets can be found here: http://dbpedia.aksw.org/benchmark.dbpedia.org/ The datasets are also available on the public Amazon Machine Image (AMI) with name: NoSQL-RDF-Couchbase, which is loaded with data sets and runnable jars, so our experiemtns can be easily rerun.
+The DBpedia datasets can be downloaded from [here](http://dbpedia.aksw.org/benchmark.dbpedia.org/).
+The datasets are also available on the public Amazon Machine Image (AMI) with name: NoSQL-RDF-Couchbase, which is loaded with data sets and runnable jars, so our experiemtns can be easily rerun.